Kinesiology

 • At least 90% of supervised practice program directors will respond that students performed satisfactorily as professionals.

-(* Outcome data measuring achievement of program objective is available upon request)
+(* Outcome data measuring achievement of program objectives is available upon request.)

 Accreditation/Approval Status of the Didactic Program in Nutrition and Dietetics

 The Accreditation Council for Education in Nutrition and Dietetics (ACEND) last accredited the current dietetics program at Western Illinois University as a Didactic Program in Dietetics (DPD) in 2016.
-The Council is located at the Academy of Nutrition and Dietetics headquarters at 120 S. Riverside Plaza #2190, Chicago, IL 60606; 800-877-1600.
-After receiving the degree in Dietetics and meeting the competencies for the DPD, students are eligible for a verification statement required to apply for an accredited Dietetic Internship.
-After completion of the Internship, students are verified to take the Registration Examination to earn the credential RD (Registered Dietitian).
+The Council is located at the Academy of Nutrition and Dietetics headquarters at 120 S. Riverside Plaza #2190, Chicago, IL 60606; 800-877-1600 extension #5400.
+After receiving the degree in Nutrition and Dietetics and meeting the competencies for the DPD, students are eligible for a verification statement which is required to apply for an accredited Supervised Practice Program.
+After completion of the Supervised Practice Program and graduate degree, students are verified to take the Registration Examination to earn the credential RD (Registered Dietitian).

 * Please note that students/interns will need to have a master’s degree in order to take the Commission on Dietetic Registration (CDR) credentialing exam to become a registered dietitian nutritionist after January 1, 2024.